If there’s one thing your guests will remember most about your wedding — aside from your dress, of course — it’s the FOOD!

 The Food Station Menu

 Food stations are FUN.
 They encourage people to mingle, and they tend to speed up the serving process.
-You want to give people time to dance, right?
+Food stations usually lead to even shorter lines than buffet tables!

 Stations are also great for serving a wide variety of dishes.

 They can be self-serve stations, such as raw bars, salad stations, charcuterie tables, and mashed potato bars.
-Or they can be serving stations where chefs cook fresh pasta, grill sliders, and carve meats.
+They can be serving stations where chefs cook fresh penne pasta dishes or grill sliders.
+They can be carving stations where the wait staff slices beef tenderloin or ham.

 The options are endless!